kiwiozy/NCC/docs/Email/SENDING_FROM_DIFFERENT_ACCOUNTS.md

 ## Overview

-This guide explains how to send emails from different Gmail accounts (e.g., info@walkeasy.com.au vs craig@walkeasy.com.au) in the Nexus Core Clinic application.
+This guide explains how to send emails from different Gmail accounts (e.g., info@walkeasy.com.au vs craig@walkeasy.com.au) in the WalkEasy Nexus application.

 ---